-Courses for which a grade of C- or higher was earned from a regionally accredited institution will be accepted in accordance with the guidelines described below.
+Courses with a grade of C- or higher, regardless of delivery method, taken at a regionally accredited institution, will be accepted with the guidelines described below.

 Credits earned more than seven years prior to enrollment will be reviewed by the department.